kampersanda/xcdat/README.md

 ### `xcdat_lookup`

-It tests the `lookup` operation for a given index.
+It tests the `lookup` operation for a given dictionary.
 Given a query string via `stdin`, it prints the associated ID if found, or `-1` otherwise.

 ```
 $ xcdat_lookup idx.bin